-In this post, you’ll learn how to create a content marketing funnel that drives traffic, leads and sales for your business all by itself.
+In this guide, you’ll learn how to create a content marketing funnel that drives traffic, leads and sales for your business all by itself.

-To put this guide together, I studied how dozens of successful businesses use content marketing.
+To create this guide, I studied how dozens of successful businesses use content marketing.

-Then I combined those insights with common industry best practices and my own agency-side observations.
+Then I combined those insights with industry best practices and my own agency-side observations.

 The result is the following step-by-step framework.

 How Content Marketing Funnels Work

 A content marketing funnel takes complete strangers through a process that turns them into users, fans and customers.

 It does this through AIDA, a four-stage process that describes the buyer’s journey: